Carl E. Walz

-Carl Erwin Walz (Colonel, USAF, Ret.) (born 6 September 1955) is a retired NASA astronaut currently working for Orbital Sciences Corporation's Advanced Programs Group as vice president for Human Space Flight Operations.
+Carl Erwin Walz (born 6 September 1955) is a retired NASA astronaut currently working for Orbital Sciences Corporation's Advanced Programs Group as vice president for Human Space Flight Operations.
 Walz was formerly assigned to the Exploration Systems Mission Directorate at NASA Headquarters in Washington, D.C.
 He was the Acting Director for the Advanced Capabilities Division in the Exploration Systems Mission Directorate, and was responsible for a broad range of activities to include Human Research, Technology Development, Nuclear Power and Propulsion and the Lunar Robotic Exploration Programs to support the Vision for Space Exploration.

 Personal life

 Walz was born on September 6, 1955, in Cleveland, Ohio, and is married to the former Pamela J. Glady of Lyndhurst, Ohio.
 They have two children.
 He enjoys piano and vocal music, sports, and was notably the lead singer for Max Q, a rock-and-roll band composed of astronauts.

 Education

-Graduated from Charles F. Brush High School, Lyndhurst, Ohio, in 1973; received a Bachelor of Science degree in physics from Kent State University, Ohio, in 1977, and a Master of Science in solid state physics from John Carroll University, Ohio, in 1979.
+Walz graduated from Charles F. Brush High School in Lyndhurst, Ohio in 1973; received a Bachelor of Science degree in physics from Kent State University in 1977; and a Master of Science in solid state physics from John Carroll University in 1979.